North Carolina EBT Deposit Schedule for 2025

 ON THIS PAGE

-In this guide, you'll find your EBT deposit date and learn what to do if your benefits don't show up on time.
+In this guide, you'll learn when to expect your benefits based on the SNAP payment schedule and what to do if they don't arrive on time.

 Monthly EBT Deposit Schedule in North Carolina

-Here is the monthly deposit schedule for SNAP benefits:
+Here is how the monthly SNAP deposit dates are structured:

 How to Check Your EBT Deposit Status in North Carolina

-Once your deposit date arrives, you can confirm the funds are available in a few different ways.
-For a complete list of methods, see our guide to check your EBT balance in North Carolina.
-Here are three of the most convenient options:
+You can confirm your deposit has arrived in a few different ways.
+After your expected date on the SNAP payment schedule, a quick balance check will show if your funds are available.
+For a complete list of options, see our guide to check your EBT balance in North Carolina.

-Download the Benny app and create an account.
-Add your EBT card to see your SNAP and cash balances instantly.
-The app also provides cash-back on purchases at many popular stores like Costco and Walmart.
+• Benny app: Download the Benny app and link your EBT card.
+You can view your real-time SNAP and cash balances instantly.
+The app also provides access to cash-back offers at many popular stores when you use your EBT card for eligible purchases.

-Call the 24-hour EBT Customer Service line at 1-888-622-7328.
-Follow the voice prompts to speak or key in your 16-digit card number and your 4-digit PIN.
-The system reads your current SNAP and cash balances.
+• Customer service line: Call the 24-hour, toll-free number at 1-888-622-7328.
+Follow the voice prompts to enter your EBT card number and PIN.
+An automated system will then state your current SNAP and cash account balances.

 Download Benny to save on groceries